cloudfoundry/uaa/docs/UAA-APIs.md

 ## Overview

-The User Account and Authentication Service (UAA) is:
+The User Account and Authentication Service (UAA):

 * A separate application from the Cloud Controller
 * Owns the user accounts and authentication sources
 * Called via JSON APIs
-* Support for standard protocols to provide single sign-on and delegated authorization to web applications in addition to JSON APIs to support the Cloud Controller and Collaboration Spaces
+* Support for standard protocols to provide single sign-on and delegated authorization to web applications in addition to JSON APIs to support the Cloud Controller and team features of Cloud Foundry
 * Support APIs and a basic login/approval UI for web client apps
 * Support APIs for user account management for an external web UI (i.e. `www.cloudfoundry.com`)